CSES-Open-Source/cses-tritonscript/README.md

 3. **Commit & Push:** Make your changes, commit them, and push your branch to your forked repository.

 4. **Open a Pull Request:** Once you're ready to contribute, open a pull request from your branch to this main repository.
-Describe your changes, and our team will review it.
+Describe your changes, and our team will review it. **Dont forget to include your contact information in the PR (email).**

 5. **Collaboration:** Engage in discussions within the pull request and make any necessary revisions based on feedback from the community.